Edwards-R/understanding_docs/maintaining-a-global-system.md

 |Interpretation author|Murray et al|
 |Interpretation year|2008|v

 Note how the name, the name author, and the name year remain constant throughout every example.
 This happens because each and every example is a versioning, in some way, of the same name.
 Note too that it is possible, given this list of options, to provide only the name, interpretation author, and interpretation year (e.g *Bombus lucorum*, Murray et al, 2008) and still arrive at a singular type name.
 This ability to 'shortcut' the process will become extremely important later, as it allows the offloading of the majority of work to automated systems.
-Once the bulk of work is taken up by such automation, the increased complexity of utilising a three-tier system over a one-tier system is almost entirely erradicated.
+Once the bulk of work is taken up by such automation, the increased complexity of utilising a three-tier system over a one-tier system is almost entirely eradicated.

 ## Regionality and globality
 Now that the system is fully divided up into areas of concern, it is possible to divide these areas once more.
 Our type name and type version are *global*, as they refer to the library of types managed by the respective nomenclatural codes.
 Our interpretations, however, may be *regional*.
 Multiple, distinct, sets of regional interpretations may be attached to any given concept version, and all will still link back to a given type name.